sandervanvugt/van-vugt-kubernetes/sander-ckad-pod-storage/step4.md

 `kubectl create -f pv-pod.yaml`{{execute}}

-Verify that the pod was created without any issues:
+Verify that the pod was created without any issues.
+Notice that it may take up to a minute before you see the pod as running.
+Repeat the command as needed:

 `kubectl get pods`{{execute}}